XinhaoLi74/Notes_For_Myself/conda_env.md

 1. create a conda environment.

-`conda create -n name jupyter jupyterlab matplotlib pandas scikit-learn rdkit::rdkit`
+`conda create -n name jupyter jupyterlab matplotlib pandas scikit-learn rdkit`

 2. export the contents of the environment.